Share your love

 220 your-hostname ESMTP Postfix

-Start your transaction by writing the below command:
+Start your transaction by writing the following command:

 ehlo localhost

 Finally!
-You have postfix installed and emails getting sent!
+You have Postfix installed, and emails are getting sent!
 You are all set to use your server as your private SMTP server to send emails.

 For more information, you can visit the Postfix Documentation page.